WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 By specifying the source of the attributes as `meta`, the Block Editor automatically handles the loading and storing of the data; no REST API or data functions are needed.

-Add this code to your JavaScript file, this example will use `myguten.js`:
+Add this code to your JavaScript file (this tutorial will call the file `myguten.js`):

 ```js
 var el = wp.element.createElement;